16550 UART: The FIFO buffer

+Issue with the buffer

 The original 16550 had a bug that prevented this FIFO from being used.
 National Semiconductor later released the 16550A which corrected this issue.
 Not all manufacturers adopted this nomenclature, however, continuing to refer to the fixed chip as a 16550.

 According to another source, the FIFO issue was corrected only in the 16550AF model, with the A model still being buggy.
 (The C and CF models are okay too, according to this source.)
 The 16550AFN model added DMA transfers.